Alter ego: Origin

 Cicero coined the term as part of his philosophical construct in 1st-century Rome, but he described it as "a second self, a trusted friend".

 The existence of "another self" was first fully recognized in the 18th century, when Anton Mesmer and his followers used hypnosis to separate the alter ego.
 These experiments showed a behavior pattern that was distinct from the personality of the individual when he was in the waking state compared with when he was under hypnosis.
 Another character had developed in the altered state of consciousness but in the same body.

 Sigmund Freud, throughout his career, would appeal to such instances of dual consciousness to support his thesis of the unconscious.
 He considered that "We may most aptly describe them as cases of a splitting of the mental activities into two groups, and say that the same consciousness turns to one or the other of these groups alternately".
 Freud considered the roots of the phenomenon of the alter ego to be in the narcissistic stage of early childhood.
 Heinz Kohut would identify a specific need in that early phase for mirroring, by another which resulted later in what he called the "twinship or alter ego transference".

+In law

+In the law of England and Wales, the 1915 case of Lennard's Carrying Co Ltd v Asiatic Petroleum Co Ltd. established the alter ego theory of corporate liability.